mksglu/mksglu/README.md

 ### Hi there 👋

+I am a full-stack JavaScript developer living in Ankara, Turkey.
+I've been developing software for seven years, and I've been blogging to share what I've learned.
+JavaScript React, Node.js, TypeScript and MongoDB, PostgreSQL

 <!--
 **mksglu/mksglu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.